triggermesh/test-infra/perf/thrpt-receiver/README.md

         Consecutive recheck-period after which data is aggregated if no new event has been recorded. (default 2) -estimated-total-events uint
         Estimated total number of events to receive.
-Used to pre-allocate memory. (default 100) -recheck-period duration
+Used to pre-allocate memory. (default 100) -profiling
+        Periodically publish the length of the receive queue to Mako.
+  -recheck-period duration
         Frequency at which the recording of new events is being checked. (default 5s)
 ```